Jul 23, 2024

 What Does a Traditional Sales Process Look Like?

 In a traditional sales process, things usually move slowly.
+The average B2B sales cycle is 84 days, from initial contact to close.
 Here’s a quick overview:

 1. Lead generation